CAuDri/LARS-Hardware-Interface/README.md

 - Buffered analog inputs
 - Additional Timer channels and GPIOs
 - User Button and Debug LEDs
-- 3.3V/5V output for external devices
+- 3.3V and 5V output for external devices

 ## PCB-Files
-The PCB design files are available in the `PCB` directory.
-The design is done using KiCAD and includes the schematic, PCB layout, and bill of materials (BOM).
-You can open the files using KiCAD or any compatible EDA tool.
+The board was designed using KiCad 9.0.
+All PCB design files, a bill of materials and Gerber Files for manufacturing at [JLCPCB](https://jlcpcb.com/) can be found in the `/PCB` directory.

+### Here is a link to the [Schematic](https://github.com/CAuDri/LARS-Hardware-Interface/blob/main/PCB/schematic.pdf)